-As of March 31, 2007, our principal source of liquidity was \$169.7 million of cash and marketable securities, which was approximately \$63.6 million less than the balance of \$233.2 million at December 30, 2006.
-This decrease was due primarily to the \$37.5 million advance payment made to Fujitsu and \$19.6 million used to extinguish Convertible Notes.
-Working capital decreased to \$217.0 million at March 31, 2007 from \$220.5 million at December 30, 2006.
-This decrease was primarily attributable to the reclassification of \$9.1 million of Convertible Notes to Other current liabilities at March 31, 2007 on the Condensed Consolidated Balance Sheet.
-This was partially offset by an increase in estimated wafer advances that will be utilized in the next twelve months and working capital generated from operations.
+As of June 30, 2007, our principal source of liquidity was \$165.2 million of cash and marketable securities, which was approximately \$68.0 million less than the balance of \$233.2 million at December 30, 2006.
+This decrease was due primarily to the \$37.5 million advance payment made to Fujitsu and \$28.3 million used to extinguish Convertible Notes.
+Working capital increased to \$222.6 million at June 30, 2007 from \$220.5 million at December 30, 2006.

 We believe that our existing liquid resources and cash expected to be generated from future operations, combined with wafer credits from foundries and our ability to borrow additional funds, will be adequate to meet our operating and capital requirements and obligations for the next twelve months.
-As of March 31, 2007, we had completed the unsecured advance payments of an aggregate of \$125.0 million to Fujitsu for prepaid wafers.
-The advance payments will be returned to us in the form of wafer credits or other repayment, subject to the right of either party to terminate the agreement upon the occurrence of certain events.
-As of March 31, 2007, \$4.4 million had been returned to us in the form of wafer credits during the next twelve months.
+As of June 30, 2007, we had completed the unsecured advance payments of an aggregate of \$125.0 million to Fujitsu for prepaid wafers, of which, \$115.9 million remains to be returned to us in the form of wafer credits or other repayment, subject to the right of either party to terminate the agreement upon the occurrence of certain events.
+As of June 30, 2007, \$9.1 million had been returned to us in the form of wafer credits during the next twelve months.
 If we do not use all of our wafer credits by December 31, 2008, we may request a refund of the unused amount of the advance payment.
 The repayment obligation of Fujitsu is unsecured.

-From 2003 through March 31, 2007, we paid an aggregate of \$97.6 million to extinguish \$110.9 million principal amount of Convertible Notes.
-In addition, in May 2007 we paid \$8.7 million to extinguish \$9.1 million in principal amount of Convertible Notes.
+From 2003 through June 30, 2007, we paid an aggregate of \$106.2 million to extinguish \$120.0 million principal amount of Convertible Notes.
 From time to time we will assess our liquidity and capital resources, and overall economic and market conditions, and may repurchase additional Convertible Notes prior to their maturity date.
 Although the Convertible Notes are due for payment in 2010 unless they have otherwise been redeemed, purchased, repurchased or converted prior to their maturity date, holders of the Convertible Notes have a right to require payment of the Convertible Notes on July 1, 2008.
-At March 31, 2007 Convertible Notes with an aggregate principal amount of \$89.1 million remain outstanding.
+At June 30, 2007, Convertible Notes with an aggregate principal amount of \$80.0 million remain outstanding.